NkosiMlaba/word_guessing_game/README.md

 ## Project Status ![Status](https://img.shields.io/badge/status-completed-brightgreen)

-1. The core functionality is completed
+1. The core functionality is completed and includes:
+    - Pyfiglet for printing in cool fonts
+    - Colors Class to print different colours to the terminal cyan, red, and yellow
+    - Ascii art to draw the stickman figures
+    - Different categories of words to choose from
+    - Score counting

 2. Additional features that I am looking to have implemented:
     - Difficulty settings